Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Set D = CreateObject("Scripting.Dictionary")

-Alternatively, you can select and add the Microsoft Scripting Runtime Library File to your Project from Tools - - > References Library List.
-After that you can declare Dictionary Object as shown below:
+Alternatively, you can enable the Microsoft Scripting Runtime library in your project by selecting it from Tools → References in the VBA editor.
+After adding this reference, you can declare a Dictionary object using early binding, as shown below:

 Option Compare Database Option Explicit Private T As ClsText Private B As ClsCmdButton Private m_Frm As Access.Form